spraakbanken/sparv-pipeline/README.md

-# Språkbanken's Sparv-Pipeline
+# Språkbanken's Sparv Pipeline

-The Sparv-Pipeline is a corpus annotation pipeline created by [Språkbanken](https://spraakbanken.gu.se/).
+The Sparv Pipeline is a corpus annotation pipeline created by [Språkbanken](https://spraakbanken.gu.se/).
 The source code is made available under the [MIT license](https://opensource.org/licenses/MIT).

 Additional documentation can be found here: